There is a darker side to a great financial exit, but there’s a way to handle the mixed feelings.

 I have seen so many entrepreneurs fall into a sense of depression in the weeks and months after they sell their business.
 What is missing is that they did not have anything else to invest their energy in after the sale.

-That is why my advice to entrepreneurs is that, if you are considering selling your business, before you do it, make sure you have something on the other side that will get you excited.
+That is why my advice to entrepreneurs is that, if you are considering selling your business before you do it, make sure you have something on the other side that will get you excited.
 Maybe it is becoming a professional bass fisherman, running a marathon in all 50 states, a cross country motorcycle tour or seeing a game in every Major League Baseball stadium.
 Dream big!

 It’s been my experience that many entrepreneurs will also eventually get that itch again to go start a new business.
-No matter what you do, find something that gives you the satisfaction and the sense of identify that you are trading away.
+No matter what you do, find something that gives you the satisfaction and the sense of identity that you are trading away.
 Money alone isn’t enough.

 So, if you have the opportunity to sell your business, learn from those who came before you.
 Plan ahead for what your future life will be like–either in terms of working for someone else or by hatching a new creative adventure to pursue.
 That’s how you can help ensure that you’re truly living the dream.